Spaas geschiedenis - wieken

 Innovation

-A computer-controlled mixing chamber and the first fully automatic line for tealights are installed.
+A computer-controlled mixing chamber and the first fully automatic tealight line are installed.
 Two years later, Gerard Spaas takes the initiative to centralise the family shares in one hand.
-Vital for the continuity of the company.
+This is vital for the continuity of the company.

 Spaas Polen